-When following a vehicle, your vehicle does not decelerate automatically to a stop, nor does your vehicle always decelerate quickly enough to avoid a crash without driver intervention.
+WARNING: When following a vehicle, your vehicle does not always decelerate quickly enough to avoid a crash without driver intervention.
 Always apply the brakes when necessary.
 Failing to do so may result in a crash, serious injury or death.

-Adaptive cruise control only warns of vehicles detected by the radar sensor.
+WARNING: Adaptive cruise control only warns of vehicles detected by the radar sensor.
 In some cases there may be no warning or a delayed warning.
 You should always apply the brakes when necessary.
 Failure to do so may result in a crash, serious injury or death.